-And because this nationwide reading celebration takes place annually on March 2 – Dr. Seuss’s birthday, I’d like to share with you a story about how his most famous book came to be!
+And because this nationwide reading celebration takes place annually on March 2 Dr. Seusss birthday, Id like to share a story about how his most famous book came to be!

 For Young Readers and Fans of Dr. Seuss

-With the story’s’ fun rhymes and easy dialogue, many people probably assume this book was easy to write and took no time at all.
-You probably assumed the same thing Fudge Hatcher does in Judy Blume’s book, Superfudge:
+With the storys fun rhymes and easy dialogue, many people probably think this book was easy to write and took no time at all.
+You probably assumed the same thing Fudge Hatcher does in Judy Blumes book, Superfudge:

 But this book was not easy to write.
-Dr. Seuss needed to write a short story that was exciting enough to keep a child’s attention with simple beginning readers words, which meant no made-up hard to sound out words.
+Dr. Seuss needed to write a short story that was exciting enough to keep a childs attention with simple beginning reader words, which meant no made-up hard-to-sound-out words.

-The play’s plot is based on Horton Hears a Who! while including many other stories.
+The plays overall plot is based on Horton Hears a Who!, while featuring other Dr. Seuss stories.

-I had no idea this musical existed until a rendition of the play was performed at my Middle School.
+I had no idea this musical existed until a rendition of the play was performed at my middle school.
 An old friend of mine, Johnathan Murretta, played the role of Horton the Elephant.
-I love the music so much, I immediately hunted down and bought the CD.
+I love the music so much that I immediately hunted down and bought the CD.

 This proves that Broadway can and will make a musical about anything.
 They even made a SpongeBob SquarePants musical.